jrdeslippe/perfportsite/README.md

 # perfportsite
 Website for Office of Science Performance Portability Across ALCF, NERSC, OLCF Facilities

+## How to contribute

+### Setup

+The site is built with the [mkdocs](http://www.mkdocs.org) static site generator, which is based on Markdown.

-## Setup for local development
+1. Setup up the local environment

-`pip install -r requirements.txt`
+`pip install --user -r requirements.txt`

-## Preview changes locally

-(live reloading as files are edited, created, etc)
+2. Run a local server for a live preview of changes

 `mkdocs serve`

-## Output a static site
+3. Output a static site
-(This will be a post commit hook eventually)

 `mkdocs build`